speric/speric.github.com/_posts/2015-07-08-remote-work.md

 <p>Switching up work locations like this keeps me from getting into a
 rut.
 Working remotely, I don't have face-to-face communication with co-workers.
-I miss out on things like going with co-workers to a new place to get lunch, or running out to get a coffee mid-afternoon, things I was accustomed to when working in an office.
+I miss out on things like going with co-workers to a new place to get lunch, or grabbing a coffee mid-afternoon, things I was accustomed to when working in an office.
 Changing work locations approximates this experience, however poorly.</p>

 <h3>Stepping Up Communication and Collaboration</h3>